Airtable-Labs/upsert-examples/data_source_examples/README.md

 ---

-There are currently three data source specific upsert examples available:
+There are currently four data source specific upsert examples available:

+- [**Figma**](figma/using_airtable.js/) - import metadata (name, ID, thumbnail when available) for each of your team's Figma projects, files, and pages into an Airtable base
 - [**PostrgeSQL database**](postgresql/using_airtable.js/) - import rows from multiple PostgreSQL tables into an Airtable base while maintaining table to table relationships
 - [**Slack Conversation History**](slack_conversation_history/using_airtable.js/) - bring messages from a Slack channel into a single Airtable table
 - [**Workday Reports**](workday) - leverage Workday's RaaS (reporting as a service) functionality to export data from Workday and import it into Airtable